enechange/EnergyDataSimulationChallenge/README.md

 - Avoid working in any branch except your own branch
 - Avoid committing any file except in your directory

+### Deadline

+The deadline for Challange 1 is September 31.
+Please commit files and make a Pull Request by the deadline.

 ## Challenge 2 - Web Application

 Please create a web application to show each user's energy usages with time-series graph.